jump to navigation

 About half a year ago, a law for internet censorship passed the first stage in our parliament, on its way to become in effect.
 The way it was done is disguising the law as a way to protect against child pornography.

 There was quite a lot of opposition and finally at the beginning of this week, the law proposal was dropped.
-This of course makes quite happy.
+This of course makes quite us happy.

 However, this week I stumbled on a Google Talk of Rick Falkvinge, the founder of the Swedish Pirate Party.
 He said, and I quote (the video skips to the quote):